-This mural beautifies the steps in the park at the intersection of Pearl & Medford Streets, Somerville, MA.
+This mural beautifies the steps in the park in Gilman Square (Pearl & Medford Streets), Somerville, MA.
 I made it to honor the late Al Riskalla, longtime friend and owner of ABJ Auto nearby.
 He was beloved in our community for his years of kindness, humor and honesty, creating a safe congenial space & fixing cars affordably for those in need.
 The design represents the soul’s journey to enlightenment, as a series of old cars.
 Rainbow tire tracks lead up to the stairs.

 I think it reflects his humor and attitude, giving a feeling of uplifting peace while being quietly humorous.

 Cars, detail views:

 This small item is on the sidewalk above the staircase:

 Total size of the installation is about 45′ long by 8′ wide.

 Bottom: Old VW beetle: the kind of funky old car he kept running for people who loved them, like my friend Larry’s beetle and the one I learned to drive on.
 This car had a long countercultural history in the US in the 60s and 70s.
 I personally remember the folks who’d stop and fix each other’s bugs on the highway, and to me it represents friendly DIY old-car culture of years gone by.

 Middle: Wendell’s mustard-yellow Vanagon, that lived in the front driveway of ABJ for years.